mishraji874/Codehawks-First-Flight-TSwap-Audit/audit-data/report.md

 ### [H-4] `TSwapPool::sellPoolTokens` mismatches input and output tokens causing users to receive the incorrect amount of tokens

 **Description:** The `sellPoolTokens` function is intended to allow users to easily sell pool tokens and receive WETH in exchange.
 Users indicate how many pool tokens they're willing to sell in the `poolTokenAmount` parameter.
-However, the function currently miscalculaes the swapped amount.
+However, the function currently miscalculates the swapped amount.

 This is due to the fact that the `swapExactOutput` function is called, whereas the `swapExactInput` function is the one that should be called.
 Because users specify the exact amount of input tokens, not output.

-**Impact:** Users will swap the wrong amount of tokens, which is a severe disruption of protcol functionality.
+**Impact:** Users will swap the wrong amount of tokens, which is a severe disruption of protocol functionality.

 **Proof of Concept:**
 <write PoC here>